Dreaming381/Latios-Framework-Documentation/Transforms/Getting Started.md

 In both modes, scripts attached to the Game Object can react to the binding to the self-hosted or externally-hosted entity by implementing the `IInitializeGameObjectEntity` interface.
-A common use case is to add `IManagedStructComponent` components to the entity referencing Game Object scripts.
+A common use case is to add unmanaged components to the entity containing `UnityObjectRef`s referencing Game Object scripts.

 Also, at runtime the Entity will have a managed struct component